lemon07r/VellumForge2/GETTING_STARTED.md

 **What happens:**
 1. Creates a timestamped session directory (e.g., `session_2025-10-27T15-30-00/`)
-2. Generates subtopics from your main topic
+2. Generates subtopics from your main topic with **automatic retry** if count falls short
 3. Generates prompts for each subtopic
 4. Creates preference pairs (chosen/rejected responses)
 5. Saves everything to `output/session_*/dataset.jsonl`

+**New Feature**: If the LLM returns fewer subtopics than requested (e.g., 271 instead of 344), VellumForge2 automatically:
+- Detects the gap
+- Makes up to 5 retry attempts to generate missing items
+- Filters duplicates
+- Shows detailed progress in logs

 ### Check the Results